Victormoroo/Link-Aggregator/README.md

 ## 🔖 Layout

-You can preview the project layout through [DESSE LINK](https://www.figma.com/community/file/1187422022288947321).
+You can preview the project layout through this [LINK](https://www.figma.com/community/file/1187422022288947321).
 It is necessary to have an account on [Figma](https://figma.com) to access it.

 ## :memo: License